 In Caxias just a short walk from the train station is the Quinta do Paço Real de Caxias.
 It has geometric gardens built in the 18th century in French style but its main feature is the cascade – the Cascata – made of natural stone.

 Near the train station in Cruz Quebrada is the Vasco da Gama Aquarium.
 This houses collections by King Carlos I who was a keen oceanographer.
 The aquarium has a variety of marine and freshwater fauna.

-A recent addition for leisure activities is the Jardim dos Poetas or Poets Park.
-This is a modern designed park with sculptures of famous Portuguese poets among them Fernando Pessoa, Alexandre O’Neill and Natalia Correia, dotted along ten hectares of a total of 25 hectares of landscaped gardens.
+The Jardim dos Poetas or Poets Park is a modern designed park with sculptures of famous Portuguese poets among them Fernando Pessoa, Alexandre O’Neil and Natalia Correia, dotted along ten hectares of a total of 25 hectares of landscaped gardens.
 There are also water features, a children’s park and an amphiteatre.
 In the final phase the statues will total 50 and will include 11 of poets from the former colonies.
 There are superb views from here.
 Just next door is the Oeiras Park Shopping Centre.